 History of the House and Family

-At the time of the Domesday Survey it was recorded as being held, along with 93 other Yorkshire manors, by Robert de Brus.
+At the time of the Domesday Survey, the land was recorded as being held, along with 93 other Yorkshire manors, by Robert de Brus.
 This great holding was gradually subdivided over the following centuries.
 When Peter de Brus died in 1268 Carlton passed to his sister Laderine and her husband John de Bellew.
-On the latters death in 1301 it was inherited by Nicholas Stapleton, son of Sir Miles Stapleton and Sibyl de Bellew.
+On the latter’s death in 1301 it was inherited by Nicholas Stapleton, son of Sir Miles Stapleton and Sibyl de Bellew.

-He had two sons, Nicholas who inherited Carlton, and Sir Gilbert.
-The latter sons were among the most distinguished members of the family.
+He had two sons, Nicholas who inherited Carlton and Sir Gilbert.
+His sons were among the most distinguished members of the family.
 Sir Miles, the eldest, was one of the original 24 Knights of the Garter, a friend of the Black Prince and an expert tilter.
 Sir Brian, the younger son, was Warden of Calais and also a Knight of the Garter.
-He acquired the family crest, a Saracens head, by killing an infidel at a tournament in the presence of the Kings of Scotland, England and France.
+He acquired the family crest, a Saracen’s head, by killing an infidel at a tournament in the presence of the Kings of Scotland, England and France.
 From him Carlton passed to his grandson, Brian, and he was the first of the family to live there.

 In about 1476 Brian Stapleton of Carlton married Joan, the niece and co-heiress of the second and last Viscount Beaumont.
-The Beaumonts were descended from the princely Frankish house of Brienne, which had produced the last Christian King of Jerusalem.
+The Beaumonts were descended from the princely Frankish House of Brienne, which had produced the last Christian King of Jerusalem.
 (John I, b.
 1148).
-This made the Stapletons heirs to the barony of Beaumont, a barony in fee, which could pass through the female line and be held by women.
-The last English titles in fee were created at the coronation of Richard II in 1377 and most later English titles are entailed on heirs male only.
+This made the Stapletons heirs to the barony of Beaumont - a barony in fee, which could pass through the female line and be held by women.
+The last English titles in fee were created at the coronation of Richard II in 1377 and later English titles are entailed on male heirs only.
 The title was not, however, re-claimed for over 300 years.

 On his death in 1854 his eldest son was only six years old.
 Henry, 9th Lord Beaumont, belonged to the generation of the great Catholic revival in England.
-He was up at Oxford with the 3rd Marquess of Bute, whose conversion to Catholicism inspired Disraeli novel Lothair, and David Hunter-Blair who also became a Catholic, a Benedictine monk and eventually Abbot of Fort Augustus.
-Like many of his contemporaries Henry was building mad and soon after coming of age he began the megalomaniac transformation of Carlton which occupied him for the rest of his life in between military adventures in distant lands.
+He was in Oxford with the 3rd Marquess of Bute, whose conversion to Catholicism inspired Disraeli’s novel Lothair, and David Hunter-Blair who also became a Catholic, a Benedictine monk and eventually Abbot of Fort Augustus.
+Soon after coming of age he began the megalomaniac transformation of Carlton which occupied him for the rest of his life in between military adventures in distant lands.
 His extravagance led to the sale of the greater part of the estate.
-He married, in 1888, Violet Wootton Isaacson, but there were no children of the marriage and on his early death from pneumonia in 1892 Carlton passed to his brother Miles, a regular soldier then commanding the 20th Hussars, having first joined the Coldstream Guards.
+In 1888 he married Violet Wootton Isaacson, but there were no children from this marriage and on his early death from pneumonia in 1892, Carlton passed to his brother Miles, a regular soldier then commanding the 20th Hussars, having first joined the Coldstream Guards.

 In 1893 Miles married Ethel, daughter and heiress of Sir Charles Henry Tempest of Broughton Hall, Skipton, and Heaton in Lancashire.
 She brought to Carlton many of the most interesting pictures and her fortune saved the house and remaining estate.

 The 10th Lord Beaumont was tragically killed in a shooting accident, only three years after inheriting.
 He was succeeded by his eldest daughter, Mona, who was then only a year old.
-She married in 1914, the 3rd Lord Howard of Glossop, great-grandson of the 13th Duke of Norfolk who until his death in 1972 was heir presump tive to the dukedom.
-They had eight children, the eight M: Miles, Michael, Mariegold, Martin, Miriam, Miranda, Mirable and Mark.
+She married in 1914, the 3rd Lord Howard of Glossop, great-grandson of the 13th Duke of Norfolk who until his death in 1972 was heir presumptive to the dukedom.
+They had eight children, the eight Ms: Miles, Michael, Marigold, Martin, Miriam, Miranda, Mirable and Mark.

-Her eldest son, Miles Francis Stapelton Fitzalan Howard, inherited both the beaumont and Howard of Glossop baronies and in 1975 suceeded his cousin as 17th Duke of Norfolk and Earl Marshall of England.
+Her eldest son, Miles Francis Stapleton Fitzalan Howard, inherited both the Beaumont and Howard of Glossop baronies and in 1975 succeeded his cousin as 17th Duke of Norfolk and Earl Marshall of England.